wborgeaud/ctf-writeups/hackthebox/README.md

 # HackTheBox write-ups

-Write-ups for active boxes are encrypted using AES-CBC with the `root.txt` hash of the box as the password.
+Write-ups for active boxes are encrypted using AES-CBC with the lowerscase `root.txt` hash of the box as the password.

 Example decryption:
 ```bash